 LED lights - a long-lasting illumination method

 Moreover, unlike other bulbs, LEDs don't burn out.
-Instead, the intensity of their light gradually decreases which is often referred to as “lumen depreciation”.
+Instead, the intensity of their light gradually decreases, which is commonly referred to as “lumen depreciation”.

 An efficient way of ensuring energy savings

-The long LED life expectancy is often overshadowed by their high price tags.
-Replacing the old bulbs for the pricier option has many asking themselves whether this green investment is actually worth the money.
-While it does take time to see the return, investing in LED bulbs certainly makes more financial sense than other illumination methods.
+Replacing old incandescent bulbs with LEDs has many asking themselves whether this green investment is worth it.
+While it does take a little time to see the return, investing in LED bulbs certainly makes more financial sense than other illumination methods.

 A powerful solution for perfect visibility